-Imaging studies
+Imaging Studies

-1. Functional MRI studies
+1. Functional MRI Studies

-The results we have been discussing in hemispherectomized subjects strengthen previous observations that individual differences among subjects exist.
-While some demonstrate total blindness, others experience under certain experimental conditions, residual visual abilities with some awareness ('Type II' blindsight; Ptito et al., 1987 and Ptito et al., 1991; Wessinger et al., 1996) while others show unconscious visual abilities ('Type I' blindsight; Herter et al., 1998; Tomaiuolo et al., 1997).
+The results we have been discussing in hemispherectomized patients strengthen previous observations that individual differences among patients exist.
+Whereas some demonstrate total blindness, others experience under certain experimental conditions residual visual abilities with some awareness (Type II blindsight; Ptito and others 1987; Ptito and others 1991; Wessinger and others 1996), whereas others show unconscious visual abilities (Type I blindsight; Tomaiuolo and others 1997; Herter and Guitton 1998, 2004).

-To investigate more directly the neural pathways involved in blindsight and/or residual vision, we conducted an fMRI experiment (Bittar et al., 1999) with three hemispherectomized subjects (JB, IG and DR) who participated in the Tomaiuolo et al. study (Tomaiuolo et al.,

-1997).
-To the best of our knowledge, this was the first functional neuroimaging study with hemispherectomized subjects aiming to visualize the cerebral regions involved in blindsight.
+To investigate more directly the neural pathways involved in blindsight and/or residual vision, we conducted an fMRI experiment (Bittar and others 1999) with three hemispherectomized patients (JB, IG, and DR) who participated in the Tomaiuolo and others study (1997).
+To the best of our knowledge, this was the first functional neuroimaging study with hemispherectomized patients aiming to visualize the cerebral regions involved in blindsight.
 Computer-generated randomly moving dots were presented in the baseline condition.
-For the activation condition, we designed black and white semicircular gratings, which were moving in opposite directions on a dynamic random-dot background to prevent Lambertian intraocular scatter and exclude the possibility that blindsight is due to intraocular light scatter (Faubert et al., 1999).
+For the activation condition, we designed black-andwhite semicircular gratings, which were moving in opposite directions on a dynamic random-dot background to prevent Lambertian intraocular scatter and exclude the possibility that blindsight is due to intraocular light scatter (Faubert and others 1999).
 These stimuli were presented unilaterally on a background of randomly moving dots in the blind visual field.
-An activation minus baseline subtraction showed activation of the ipsilateral occipital lobe (V5/MT: x=-48 y=-75 z=-2; V3/V3A: x=-12 Y=-87 z=16; x=-24 y=-86 z=-24; Fig. 7) in a hemispherectomized subject (DR) who had demonstrated blindsight in previous studies.
-Since no significant activation within the superior colliculi or pulvinar of either the experimental or control subjects were seen, likely because of the limited resolution of the apparatus, we speculated that the remaining hemisphere contributes to these residual functions in the blind hemifield in conjunction with ipsilateral subcortical structures since the activated areas are known to have connections with these regions.
+An activation minus baseline subtraction showed activation of the ipsilateral occipital lobe (V5/MT: x = -48, y = -75, z = -2; V3/V3A: x = -12, y = -87, z = 16; x = -24, y =-86, z = -24) (Fig. 7) in a hemispherectomized patient (DR) who had demonstrated blindsight in previous studies.
+Inasmuch as no significant activation within the superior colliculi or pulvinar of either the experimental or control patients was seen, likely because of the limited resolution of the apparatus, we speculated that the remaining hemisphere contributes to these residual functions in the blind hemifield in conjunction with ipsilateral subcortical structures because the activated areas are known to have connections with these regions.